vboyev-MSFT/defender-docs/defender-endpoint/indicator-file.md

 - Available in Defender for Endpoint version 101.85.27 or later.

 - [File hash computation is enabled](/defender-endpoint/linux-preferences#configure-file-hash-computation-feature) from the portal or in the managed JSON

+- BM is preferred but will work with any other scan (RTP, Custom, etc).

 ## Create an indicator for files from the settings page